 Our volunteers and volunteering

 We have about 60 volunteers, without whom Citizens Advice Chiltern simply would not operate.
-Every day they do a fantastic job helping local people with their professional advice and knowledge.
+Every day they do a fantastic job helping local people with their issues.

 5 reasons to volunteer

 Get to know your community

 Who can volunteer?